-When Vallandigham was brought before a tribunal of seven military officers on May 6-7, 1863, he refused to enter a plea.
-Instead he insisted that because he was not a member of the military, nor did he reside in a state in rebellion against the United States or where martial law had been declared, he was not subject to military justice.
+When Burnside brought Vallandigham before a tribunal of seven military officers on May 6-7, 1863, he refused to enter a plea.
+Instead, Vallandigham insisted that because he was not a member of the military, nor did he reside in a state in rebellion against the United States, or in a state under martial law, he was not subject to military justice.
 If he had violated any law, he argued, he should face a jury of his peers in a civil court, as guaranteed by the Constitution.

 Ex parte Vallandigham

-Accordingly, on May 9, 1863, before the tribunal reached a verdict or passed sentence, Vallandigham’s supporters filed for a writ of habeas corpus in federal court insisting that the former congressman was beyond military jurisdiction.
+On May 9, 1863, before the tribunal reached a verdict or passed sentence, Vallandigham’s supporters filed for a writ of habeas corpus in federal court insisting that the former congressman was beyond military jurisdiction.
 On May 16, 1863, Judge Humphrey H. Leavitt denied the request.
-Nine months later, in the case of Ex parte Vallandigham, the U.S. Supreme Court refused to overturn Leavitt’s decision, ruling on February 15, 1864, that it had no constitutional authority over appeals from military court.
+Nine months later, in the case of Ex parte Vallandigham, the U.S. Supreme Court refused to overturn Leavitt’s decision, ruling on February 15, 1864, that it had no constitutional authority over appeals from military courts.

 Guilty as Charged

-Meanwhile, on May 16, 1863, Burnside’s tribunal found Vallandigham guilty as charged and sentenced him to prison at Fort Warren in Boston Harbor for the remainder of the war.
+Meanwhile, on May 16, 1863, Burnside’s tribunal found Vallandigham guilty as charged and sentenced him to prison at Fort Warren in Boston Harbor for the rest of the war.

 Vallandigham’s arrest, trial, conviction, and sentence spawned a firestorm of criticism and protest in the North.
 The day after the arrest, a mob ransacked and torched the offices of Dayton’s Republican newspaper, the Dayton Journal.
 Three days of protests and riots required Burnside to declare martial law in the area to restore order.